-Veterans - (5 Points)
+VETERANS - (5 Points)

 This preference is offered to Veteran families.
-CCHA defines "veteran" as a Head of Household that was honorably or generally discharged or who is currently on active duty with the following branches of service: Army, Navy, Air Force, Marines, Coast Guard and the National Guard (if deployed during war).
+CCHA defines a "veteran" as a Head of Household that was honorably or generally discharged or who is currently on active duty with the following branches of service: Army, Navy, Air Force, Marines, Coast Guard and the National Guard (if deployed during war).
 This definition also includes the spouse of a veteran who is currently on active duty, or the widow of a veteran who was killed in action.
+Verified using DD214.